anandojha/qmmmrebind/README.md

 * TorsionDrive
 * Psi4

-## Installation and Set up Instructions :
+## Installation and Setup Instructions :
-* Make sure anaconda3 is installed on the local machine.
+* Make sure [anaconda3] (https://www.anaconda.com/) is installed on the local machine.
+Go to this [link] (https://www.anaconda.com/products/individual) and download the latest edition of anaconda3.
+Move the anaconda-downloaded.sh file to the home directory and open the terminal, bash the .sh file and follow the instructions.
 * Create a new conda environment with python version 3.8 :
 ```bash
 conda create -n qmmmrebind python=3.8